Profile card with pseudo backgrounds and accessible list

 Happy coding! 😁

-3@grace-snowPosted almost 4 years agoYeah @ApplePieGiraffe I don't think theg necessarily have to be in pseudo elements, but it works nicely.
+3@grace-snowPosted about 4 years agoYeah @ApplePieGiraffe I don't think theg necessarily have to be in pseudo elements, but it works nicely.
 I wanted to demonstrate an alternative approach I haven't seen many people take advantage of ☺

 4 - @usanCodePosted over 2 years ago